 In Excel 2007, you can add columns to increase the displayed time-span.

 A New Way to Define Predecessor Tasks

-We're experimenting with a new approach, where you create dependencies by referencing the WBS number of up to 3 Predecessor task(s).
+So, we've added a new feature where you create dependencies by referencing the WBS number of up to 3 Predecessor task(s).
 If you reference the WBS using a formula as shown below, the reference will remain correct even after you insert new tasks.
-But, if you really want to, you can enter the WBS number manually, as long as you enter the number as text, by adding an apostrophe before the number like '1.2 instead of just 1.2.
+You can also enter the WBS number manually if you want to, as long as you enter the number as text.
+To enter a number as text, add an apostrophe before the number like '1.2 instead of just 1.2.